-Laong Dao was rescued in November 2014 from the same camp as Kew Petch.
-She is a gentle and friendly older lady who enjoys spending time with her friend Kew Petch.
-Her favourite thing to do is swim in the lake and she will spend lots of time in the splashing and spraying herself!
+Laong Dao was rescued in November 2014 from a tourist camp where she had been worked to the point of exhaustion, giving rides to visitors.
+She is a gentle and friendly older lady who enjoys spending time with her elephant friends.
+Her favourite thing to do is swim in the lake and she will spend lots of time in the water, splashing and spraying herself!

 Som Boon was previously used as a begging aid working on the city streets, this is a harsh environment for elephants and can cause a number of health related issues and can be very dangerous.
 Som Boon was hit by a car which severely damaged her leg and has caused long term issues.
 She came to the centre when she was 45 years old and will never be as strong as she should be.
 She is however particularly fond of the lake and pool in her enclosure.